 - Click Stop backup in the confirmation dialog that appears.

-- Repeat the same for every special folder if required.
+- Repeat the same for the other shell folders if required.

 This resets the default shell folder paths for Documents, Desktop, and Pictures.